 Ingredients serves 6

-- 200g dried pinto or black-eye beans soaked overnight with a piece of kombu (see tahini chick peas for info on seaweed and pulses)
+- 200g dried pinto or black-eye beans soaked overnight with a piece of kombu if you have it (see tahini chick peas for info on seaweed and pulses)

 - 1 tbsp dried herbes de provence or rosemary and/or thyme